coppercash/Writing/_posts/2015-12-16-Commercial-Health-Insurance.md

 # Commercial Health Insurance

-In my early diary, I said that I had one of my wisdom teeth extracted.
+In one of my earlier diary entries, I said that I had one of my wisdom teeth extracted.

 My company buys commercial health insurance for its employees,